datahub-projects/dhub/README.md

 Report status of working tree vs latest on remote (or branch, commit)

-No diffs, fast-forward, merge commit (if up'd), conflict (if saved)
+No diffs, fast-forward, merge commit (if update'd), conflict (if saved)

 For all submodules recursively